intermine/im-docs/docs/database/database-building/post-build-updating-with-sql-triggers.md

+---
-# Post build updating with SQL triggers
+title: Post build updating with SQL triggers
+---

 {% hint style="warning" %}
 Please note this is an experimental facility and is subject to a number of caveats \(see below\).
 Please always take a backup of your database before trying.